Seeing Stars: Where the Movies Were

 between 119th Street & 119th Place.

-After an aerial shot, they're seen
+shot, they're seen

 zooming past this car lot, heading north on Prairie.

-There's an in-car shot with Paul, and
+in-car shot with Paul,

-they pass the car lot again (or the one just beyond it) in a blur.
+and they pass the car lot again (or the one just beyond it) in a blur.

-Right after Edwin (Ja Rule) yells something,
+Edwin (Ja Rule) yells

 pole also matches.)
 The camera is looking back south towards 120th, and